How to Code an Open-Ended Question into a Multiple Response Question in Q

 - As I want to show all responses regardless of whether they have been coded or not, I select (all responses) in the Show responses from: drop-down.

-- Next, I type the first search term, ‘Pepsi’, in the Find field and press Enter.
+- Next, I type the first search term, ‘Pepsi’, in the Find field.
 All the relevant responses will now be highlighted.

-- In order to associate these responses with multiple code frame options, I now right-click the highlighted items and select the Copy to option, followed by the respective code option, in this case ‘Pepsi’.
+- In order to associate these responses with multiple code frame options, I now right-click a highlighted item to select all of them, and select the code option I want to add them to, in this case, ‘Pepsi’.
+Then I click the Add to button at the top right.
 These responses have now all been additionally assigned to this category.

 Displaying your coding as a table